• HOSPITALITY

 Location: Prince Edward County

-For years, we'd wanted to work on a project in Prince Edward County, so when the opportunity knocked, we answered without hesitation.
+For years we'd wanted to work on a project in Prince Edward County.
+When the opportunity arrived, we didn't think twice.

-When Chef Hidde Zomer (formerly of Toronto's The Carbon Bar and Nota Bene, and Amsterdam's Restaurant de Kas) and his business partner and wife, Sarah, mentioned they had acquired a property in The County with plans for a concept restaurant, the excitement was immediate.
+Chef Hidde Zomer, formerly of The Carbon Bar and Nota Bene in Toronto and Restaurant de Kas in Amsterdam, and his wife and business partner Sarah had acquired a property in the County with plans for a concept restaurant built around fire, locality, and craft.
+It was exactly the kind of project we exist for.

 The Carbon Bar